Some methods are defined by method clauses, between the

 :- instance_method Name/Arity, ….

 inside a class definition states that the message Name/Arity supports instance methods.
-If the class definition defines a method for this message, it will be treated as a default method for the message.
+If the class definition defines a method for this message, then it will be treated as a default method for the message.

 define_method/3 predicate installs a method for an object of